vk-cs/docs-public/docs/en/storage/s3/instructions/access-management/signed-url/signed-url.md

 Pre-signed URLs are useful when you want a user / client to be able to upload a specific object to a bucket, but don't need them to have VK Cloud credentials or security permissions.

-Using pre-signed URLs, any user can perform operations in Object Storage, for example:
+Using pre-signed URLs, any user can perform operations in VK Object Storage, for example:

 - Download object
 - Upload object